kragen/yamemex/README.md

 - make annotation popup close button use some clip art from openclipart
-- add clickable recent tags
+- add clickable recent tags in annotation popup
 - make blog view editable (!!)
 - refactor this database stuff, because this is totally fucking ridiculous.
 Adding the “public” checkbox involved editing seven